 To add a new repository on BorgBase, log into your account, go to the Repositories page and click Add Repo.
 This will ask you to pick a name, region and format.
 There are also optional settings like limiting the storage quota.

 This step will depend on the backup tool you chose previously.
 We provide you with copy & paste commands to get started quickly.
 To view them, head to the Setup page and choose the repository you just created.
 You will see commands for the chosen backup tool.
 For more details, see our documentation for each tool:

-If you have an existing Borg repository and would like to keep your existing archive history, you can also import (and export) repos using Rsync.
+If you already have an existing repository, you can also import it using SFTP.